Allen-Feng-04/Financial-Multiples-Analysis-Scraper/README.md

 **Website selection: stockanalysis.com **

--Static Website: StockAnalysis.com is a static website, meaning the financial data for each company is contained in   easily parseable table tags (<tr>, <td>).
+-Static Website: StockAnalysis.com is a static website, so the financial data for each company is contained in parseable table tags.
+In this case, the data is contained in table tags: <tr></tr> <td></td>.

 -Regulation Compliance: The robots.txt file of StockAnalysis.com allows scraping as long as specific disallowed bots (dotbot, BLEXBot, mj12bot) are not used.
-This means that as long as the scraping process adheres to these regulations, this website is a suitable data source for this project.